Migrate from AWS to Google Cloud: Migrate from Amazon RDS for SQL Server to Cloud SQL for SQL Server

 3. Optimize your environment and your teams.

-4. Tune your optimization process.
+4. Tune the optimization loop.

 You repeat this sequence until you've achieved your optimization goals.